Search Knowledge Base by Keyword

-This section will go overt he verity view controls.
+This article will cover the Verity view controls.
 To get started, select an element in the Verity item table, and display it in the Verity viewer.

 This geometry displays in a Cyan color.

-Verity only displays the As-Designed geometry when no As-Built position is identified (items with the occluded, not found, not enough data, or no data installation status).
+Verity will only display the As-Designed geometry if there is no As-Built position identified (items with the occluded, not found, not enough data, or no data installation status).